 I'm going to talk to you a little bit about the concepts of mediation and/or mediation arbitration, and what is that.

 Mediation is conducted by a neutral third party, who's not supposed to take sides, but is to take information back and forth between parties, to see if a case can be resolved.
-In El Paso County, there are lots of very fine private mediators, who will conduct the mediation in a law office or neutral setting, and there's also the El Paso County Office of Dispute Resolution, which is in the basement of the El Paso County Courthouse, and you can find the Office of Dispute Resolution in counties all over the state of Colorado.
+In El Paso County, there are lots of very fine private mediators, who will conduct the mediation in a law office or neutral setting, and there's also the El Paso County Office of Alternative Dispute Resolution, which is in the basement of the Nassau County Courthouse, and you can find the Office of Dispute Resolution in counties all over the state of Florida.

 The other option that people have is to conduct what they call mediation arbitration.
 A lot of times, a mediation arbitration can be scheduled a lot faster than a final orders hearing or a court hearing with a judge.
 In a mediation arbitration, the parties must give specific consent, usually it's in writing, and signed by the parties, that allows the mediator to arbitrate the case.
 This means that you're giving the authority to the mediator, to act as an arbiter, if not all of the disputes can be agreed upon.
 In this way, your arbiter is going to act the same way as a judge.